CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 ## Session Two

-Today, we are going to tackle some textual analysis with XQuery.
-When you are working with real world data like documents encoded according to the [TEI](http://www.tei-c.org/index.xml), your query expressions will frequently become more complicated.
-In this session, we'll try to apply what we've learned and use our new-found knowledge of XQuery to explore literary documents.
+In this session, we are going to tackle some textual analysis with XQuery.
+When you are working with real world data like documents encoded according to the [TEI Guidelines](http://www.tei-c.org/index.xml), your query expressions will tend to become more complicated than the simple examples we saw in the first session.
+We'll apply what we've learned and use our new-found knowledge of XQuery to explore literary documents.

 ### Word Frequencies in XQuery

 A good use case for XQuery is developing word frequency lists for digital texts.
 Among the first poems I learned as a child was "Eldorado" by Edgar Allen Poe.
 I recall being struck by the repetition of the word "shadow" in the poem.
 Why did Poe repeat the word so many times in so few lines?
-While this month's XQuery exercise won't sort out the answer to that question, it will help us find out how many times he used that and other words.
+While this session's XQuery exercise won't sort out the answer to that question, it will help us find out how many times he used that and other words.

 Let's start with a TEI edition of the poem: